20 BEST Things To Do In Waterton National Park In Alberta

 Listen to Ghost Stories at the Prince of Wales Hotel

 If you’re wondering what to do in Waterton in the evening, consider listening to a few old stories!
-The Prince of Wales was built by the Great Northern Railway in 1927, and stepping in truly feels like stepping back in time.
-From the furniture, rooms, and elevator to the cocktails coming in here is a different experience.
+The Great Northern Railway built the Prince of Wales in 1927, and stepping in truly feels like stepping back in time.

-Every evening at 8pm, the staff at the Prince of Wales also share stories from Waterton and even a few ghost stories from the hotel.
-Open to both guests and non-guests.
+From the furniture, rooms, and elevator to the cocktails coming in, it is a different experience.
+Every evening at 8pm, the staff at the Prince of Wales also share stories from Waterton and even a few ghost stories from the hotel, so it’s best to come with company if you are spooked easily.
+This experience is open to both guests and non-guests.

 Bike the Red Rock Canyon Parkway

 One of the most famous Waterton attractions is the Red Rock Canyon Parkway!
 The Red Rock Canyon Parkway is one of the most beautiful drives in Alberta.
 It’s 9 km of rolling hills, mountains, and grassland prairie with plenty of pull-off points.
-You can drive it, or bring your own bike, or rent one from Pat’s downtown and cycle the whole way!
+You can drive it, bring your bike, or rent one from Pat’s downtown and cycle the whole way!

 Red Rock Canyon